tony-ze-yi/AHPS/README.md

-old high school unity game
+Old high school unity game

-please feel free to cringe at my amazing code
+Please feel free to cringe at my amazing code

-collab with philippe
+Collaboration with Philippe and Justin